 - I forgot my authentication device(s) at home

 - I want to add a new authentication device

-- I cannot authenticate and receive error message: "Your administrator requires your phone to have a passcode"
+- Duo Mobile: I am receiving the error: "Your administrator requires your phone to have a passcode"

-- I have stopped receiving push notifications on my device / I am trying to authenticate on Duo Mobile, but it is stuck at "Processing"
+- Duo Mobile: I have stopped receiving push notifications on my device / I am trying to authenticate on Duo Mobile, but it is stuck at "Processing"

-- I am receiving an "incorrect passcode" message after entering a Hardware Token-generated code
+- Hardware Token: I am receiving an "incorrect passcode" error message after entering a code

 If you have lost your authentication device, please inform the UWM Help Desk as soon as possible at (414)-229-4040, toll free at (877) 381-3459, or submit a help request online at http://gettechhelp.uwm.edu.

-I cannot authenticate and receive error message: "Your administrator requires your phone to have a passcode"
+Duo Mobile: I am receiving the error message: "Your administrator requires your phone to have a passcode"